Most people have normally been asked at some point in their life if they believe in God or not.

 Sobriety and Beyond

-Whilst there is obviously an issue about the motives of the people being quite evangelical, the reality is that it can exploit the vulnerability of people who are new.
+Whilst there is an issue about the motives of the people being quite evangelical, the reality is that it can exploit the vulnerability of people who are new to recovery.

 Someone getting sober is faced with a whole range of issues, both internal and external, that at some point they will begin to own and realise that they need dealing with.